kbarnak/LiriHomework/README.md

    * This will output the following information to your terminal/bash window:

-       * Title of the movie.
+        * Movie Title
         * Year the movie came out.
         * IMDB Rating of the movie.
         * Rotten Tomatoes Rating of the movie.
         * Country where the movie was produced.
         * Language of the movie.
         * Plot of the movie.
         * Actors in the movie.

 <img width="934" alt="moviethis" src="https://user-images.githubusercontent.com/37203104/48501048-d884e700-e801-11e8-8d2e-7648c312b6be.png">